grapesmoker/qems2/README.md

 > ANSWER: \_William\_ [or \_Bill\_] \_Munny\_ [accept either name]

 The leadin must be on a single line, followed by a newline.
 Each part must be prefaced with the value in square brackets, e.g. `[10]`, followed by the text of the bonus part, followed by a newline.
 As with tossups, the answer must be set off with `"ANSWER:"` followed by the answer.
 In the prompt, emphasis can be applied using underscores (or asterisks), while in the answer, underscores are used to indicate required parts.
 You do not need blank lines between question parts and answers; those are just here for readability and will be ignored.

+## Testing

+To run the included unit tests (under `qems2/qsub/tests/`):

+    python manage.py test qems2/qsub/tests/

+If a test fails, that is probably a bad thing.

 ## Upcoming Features